How to Sign a PDF Document Sent by Email

-Signing documents nowadays doesn't require a printer, pen, or scanner.
-If you've received a PDF contract, form, or approval request via email, you can sign it directly on your computer or mobile device and send it back in minutes.
+Signing documents nowadays does not require a printer, pen, or scanner.
+If you have received a PDF contract, form, or approval request via email, you can sign it directly on your computer or mobile device and send it back in minutes.
 With tools like PDF2Go's Sign PDF feature, adding your signature is quick and secure.
-We will walk you through the process of signing an emailed PDF and returning it with ease.
-Plus, we've added extra tips to make the process even smoother!
+We will walk you through how to sign a PDF you received by email and send it back easily.
+Plus, we have added extra tips to make the process even smoother!

 Step-by-Step Guide to Signing a PDF Email Attachment